CRA Distributor Obligations: Checks Before EU Sale

 What is a distributor under the CRA?

 An EU supply-chain link that ships the product unchanged.
 The role is defined by position (after the importer, before the end user) and by neutrality toward the product (no rebranding, no software changes, no configuration that changes intended purpose).
-Resellers, value-added distributors that only bundle and channel partners that only ship and invoice all fit, provided they leave the product as the manufacturer placed it on the market (Article 3(17); the manufacturer-flip rule at Article 3(13) catches anyone who rebrands or otherwise affects the product).
+Resellers, value-added distributors that only bundle and channel partners that only ship and invoice all fit, provided they leave the product as the manufacturer placed it on the market.
+If an importer or distributor sells under its own name or substantially modifies the product, the manufacturer obligation switch applies.

 Am I a distributor or an importer?

 The line is the first placing on the market.
 You are the importer if you are the first EU entity placing a non-EU-branded product on the Union market.
 You are the distributor if you make the product available after the importer, without affecting its properties.
 If you buy a non-EU product from another EU company that already imported it, that other company is the importer and you are the distributor.
-If you buy directly from the non-EU manufacturer and place the product on the EU market yourself, you are the importer, with the heavier verification set and the 10-year retention duty (Articles 3(16) and 3(17); importer obligations at Article 19; distributor obligations at Article 20).
+If you buy directly from the non-EU manufacturer and place the product on the EU market yourself, you are the importer, with the heavier verification set and the 10-year retention duty.

 Am I a distributor or a manufacturer?